 Most Popular types of Roofing and Siding

 Wood is mostly used in bungalows and cottages as an exterior finish.
-A wood siding is durable and has an aesthetic appeal if looked after in the right way.
+Wood siding is durable and has an aesthetic appeal if looked after in the right way.
 A key point to note for wood lovers is that it requires a lot of maintenance to last long.
 Wood maintenance practices may include staining, chalking, and painting to prevent the harsh effects of adverse weather conditions and insect attacks.
 Well-maintained wood can last for up to a century.
 The market price for wood siding or roofing varies from $5 to $10 per square foot.

 Conventional stucco is a combination of cement, lime, sand, and water.
 In most stucco siding or roofs, a waterproof membrane and a galvanized metal sheet are layered over wooden walls before installing stucco.
 These measures are normally undertaken to create a good foundation for the stucco finish and protect the walls or roof ceiling.